Parental leave, parental allowance and caring for sick child

 The parental benefit supplement is paid for the days during your parental leave for which you receive parental benefit from Försäkringskassan corresponding to the qualifying level and above, i.e. the qualifying level and compensation according to the sickness benefit qualifying level.
 The parental benefit supplement is not paid out for compensation at the lowest level.

 The supplement is paid out for a maximum period of 360 days for each child.
 You must apply for the parental benefit supplement within two years of the month to which the parental leave applies.

 The parental benefit supplement from the employer, together with the parental benefit, compensates for around 90% of the salary shortfall.
 Conditions for compensation are regulated by agreements and based on Försäkringskassan’s decision in each individual case.

 There is a special form in Primula that you fill in to receive the parental benefit supplement.
 Here too, you are to attach your statement from Försäkringskassan specifying the parental benefits paid out to you.
 You can find the form in Primula under My page → Compensations/fees → Additional parental benefit.

 Caring for a sick child (VAB)

 You are entitled to leave from work for the care of a sick child (VAB) and for that period you receive temporary parental benefit from Försäkringskassan.
 Försäkringskassan can grant compensation for VAB from when the child is 8 months old until the day before the child turns 12.
-For children with special needs, temporary parental benefit may be paid out beyond the age of 12.
+There are circumstances in which you are entitled to compensation despite the child being older or younger, for example if the child is covered by Swedish legislation on support for people with special needs (LSS).

 Level of compensation